fg-devs/geiz-cloud/README.md

 # GeizCloud

+## What is it?
+Web based application to find and compare Cloud Services from different providers.

+Features:
+- Search Cloud Services (attribute based search)
+- Add Cloud Services to product comparison
+- Administration of Cloud Services (Add, Update, Activate/Deactivate)
+- Administration of registered users (Update, Activate/Deactivate)
+- Register/Login
+- REST API for Cloud providers

 ## Used versions
 - Ruby 2.2.0 (Tip: use [Ruby Version Manager](https://rvm.io) to manage Ruby versions)
 - Rails 4.2.5 (will be installed with Bundler automatically through Gemfile)